 Editor's Note: This post was originally published, March 2, 2017

 A growing number of companies are now moving their servers to the “edge” of the network for lower latency data transmissions, and reduced network operating costs.
 This is one of the major trends occurring in the IT space right now, and industry experts predict it will continue to accelerate in the coming years.
-(You can learn more about Edge Computing in this white paper.)
+(You can learn more about Edge Computing in our upcoming webinar.)

 Not all businesses, however, are experiencing successful migrations to the edge of the network.
 Many are finding the process to be much more difficult than they anticipated.

 While there are many benefits to decentralizing network infrastructure, there are also many drawbacks.
 The process can be expensive and risky, as edge facilities — just like traditional data centers — can consume massive amounts of electricity.
 And oftentimes, there is little visibility into how power is being allocated across a remote network.